2025–2026 hunger crisis in Afghanistan

-The 2025 hunger crisis in Afghanistan is reported to be one of the most severe hunger crises of 2025.
-Over 10 million people need food assistance, and 3.5 million children are suffering from malnutrition.
-The current crisis was caused due to several reasons, including economic collapse, climate problems, mass displacement, and a sharp decline in international aid.
-Humanitarian groups claim that in the near future, children, pregnant and breastfeeding women, and vulnerable families will be at serious risk because reduced funds have sharply cut food assistance programs.
+The 2025–2026 hunger crisis in Afghanistan is an ongoing severe food insecurity, reported to be one of the worst of 2025 and 2026.
+Over 10 million Afghans require food assistance, with 3.5 million children suffering from malnutrition.
+The current crisis is due to economic collapse, climate volatility, mass displacement, and a sharp decline in international aid.
+Humanitarian groups claim that in the near future, Afghans and especially vulnerable families will be at serious risk because of diminished food assistance programs.